SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/Editorials/A - সবাইকে স্বাগতম 👋.md

 The C++ solution employs the standard I/O stream.
 It uses `cout` to output the string "Hello World" followed by `endl` to append a newline to the output.

-## Time Complexity Analysis
+## Complexity Analysis

+### Time Complexity

-The time complexity of this problem is constant, denoted as O(1), as it involves a simple print operation that doesn't depend on the size of any input.
+The time complexity of both solutions is constant (O(1)), as they involve a single output operation.

+### Space Complexity

+The space complexity is also constant (O(1)) for both C and C++ solutions, as they don't use any additional memory proportional to the input size.

+Happy Coding! 👋